nkss-dev/Project-Hyperlink/README.md

 # KKR-Discord-Bot
 A moderation bot made specifically to be used in NITKKR only servers

+## Requirements
+- Python 3.6 or higher
+- discord
+- aiohttp
+- python.dotenv
+- PIL

 ## Running a local instance